Halo Studios: Formation and early projects

-In July 2009, it was announced that 343 Industries was working on a seven-part Halo anime series called Halo Legends.
+In July 2009, 343 Industries announced it was working on a seven-part Halo anime series called Halo Legends.
 Later that year the studio created Halo Waypoint, a downloadable application that tracks a user's Halo accomplishments.
-343i also increased staff for Halo development, recruiting 20 staff from the now defunct Pandemic Studios.
-343i also developed Halo: Reachs second and third map packs, entitled "Defiant" and "Anniversary" respectively, in conjunction with Certain Affinity.
-The company was responsible for the remastered version of Halo: Combat Evolved, titled Halo: Combat Evolved Anniversary, which was released on November 15, 2011, to celebrate the 10th year since the release of the first franchise installment on November 15, 2001.
+343 Industries also increased staff for Halo development, recruiting staff from the defunct Pandemic Studios.
+343 Industries also collaborated with Certain Affinity on Halo: Reach's map packs.
+Wanting to mark the occasion of Halo: Combat Evolved's tenth anniversary, 343 Industries contracted Saber Interactive to develop Halo: Combat Evolved Anniversary, which released on November 15, 2011.